What Is Reverse Osmosis? Everything You Need To Know

 Step 3: Specialty Filtration

-At this point, some systems also add additional filtration stages to address contaminants that may not otherwise be addressed.
-These options can include specialty filters like Culligan’s Total Defense cartridge, which can deal with contaminants including lead, mercury, volatile organic compounds (VOCs) and more, and the Advanced Post-Tank Filter, which addresses viruses, cysts and bacteria.
+At this point, some systems also add additional filtration stages that can address other contaminants.
+These options can include specialty filters like the Culligan Total Defense cartridge, which can deal with contaminants including PFAS chemicals, microplastics, mercury, volatile organic compounds (VOCs) and more, and the Advanced Post-Tank Filter, which addresses viruses, cysts and bacteria.
+After any specialty filtration, some reverse osmosis systems, like Culligan’s, also give you the option to customize the taste of your water by adding back select minerals.

 Step 4: Drainage and Storage

 The reverse osmosis system drains out any wastewater.
-Each RO system has its own efficiency, which means some will generate more wastewater than others; it’s best to find a high-efficiency system.
-Culligan’s Aquasential® Smart RO System is the world’s most efficient RO, 3 to 5 times more efficient than other leading reverse osmosis systems.**
+Some RO systems will generate more wastewater than others, which is why it’s best to look for high-efficiency options.
+For example, Culligan’s Aquasential® Smart Reverse Osmosis Drinking Water Filtration System is the world’s most efficient – it’s 3 to 5 times more efficient than other leading reverse osmosis systems.**

 Bonus Step: Polishing

-Remember that reverse osmosis itself isn’t a filter; it’s just a process.
-The RO membrane makes this possible, but it isn’t technically a filter, either.
-When someone says “reverse osmosis filtration,” they’re likely referring to the entire multistage process that takes place in most RO systems — and keep in mind that reverse osmosis is just one step.
+With all the different types of filtration options available, it’s helpful to know what RO filtration really means.
+Remember that reverse osmosis itself isn’t just a filter; it’s a process.
+The RO membrane is the core part of this, but when someone says “reverse osmosis filtration,” they’re likely referring to the entire multistage process that takes place in most RO systems.

 Take a look at how RO compares to other water filters: